tmrxdev/awesome-gradients/README.md

 ---

 ## Please note
-I've used AI to fix some errors with rendering certain things.
+I've used AI to help fix issues with rendering & downloading
 ---

 ## Issues